Disability support workers play a vital role in caring for, supervising and supporting vulnerable Australians, both at home and in care facilities.

-Disability support workers enjoy the same basic health and safety rights as other Australian employees, whether they work casual, contract, part-time or full-time.
+Disability support workers should enjoy the same basic health and safety rights as other Australian employees, whether they work casually on a contract, part-time or full-time.

-Disability support providers have a responsibly to keep their employees safe at work.
+Disability support providers have a responsibility to keep their employees safe at work.
 This includes:

 In addition to their right to safety, disability support workers are entitled to fair pay and conditions, including access to workers compensation when injured.

 Common injuries sustained by disability support workers

 Owing to the physical requirements of the role, physical injuries are common among disability support workers.
 These include:

 Back injuries, for example from lifting clients or equipment

 Slips and falls due to hazards like spilled water

 Repetitive strain or muscle stress due to workload

 Additionally, disability care workers may suffer physical or psychological injuries due to abuse, either by clients or colleagues.
 This abuse can range from physical violence against carers to extensive verbal harassment or bullying.